 Pickering College Learning Commons

 The Pickering College Learning Commons provides a wide range resources and services to our students and faculty.
 Our young students are discovering the joy of reading and delight in finding the latest release of their favorite book series.
 Senior school students support their research with scholarly articles from academic research databases and teachers enhance classroom learning through videos from exclusive online streaming services.
-In addition to our extensive library of print books, Pickering College staff and students have 24/7 access to online resources from EBSCO Information Services, the Canadian Broadcasting Corporation (CBC), Sora e-books, and more.
+In addition to our extensive library of print books, Pickering College staff and students have 24/7 access to online resources from Gale Research Database, the Canadian Broadcasting Corporation (CBC), Sora e-books, and more.
 Our librarian delivers entertaining story times that tie into the curriculum and school values, as well as lessons on how to conduct proper research and use the library.
 Pickering College library staff promote a love of reading, and they are committed to creating a diverse collection of resources that support the school’s goals of diversity, equity, and social justice.

 The Arthur Garrett Dorland Friends Historical Research Collection